johnhodge/.dotfiles_mbp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Create a feat request of a specific feature that needs to be added.
-title: "feat: [Describe feature here]"
+title: 'feat: [Describe feature here]'
-labels: "feat"
+labels: 'feat'
-assignees: ""
+assignees: ''
 ---

 # Feature Request